-- Before connecting the DC input power cables, ensure that the DC voltage is within the safe range (lower than 60 V DC) and that the DC SWITCH on the inverter is OFF.
-Otherwise, the high voltage may result in electric shocks. - When the inverter is operating, do not perform maintenance or operations on the DC input power cables, such as connecting or disconnecting a PV string or a PV module in the PV string.
-Otherwise, electric shocks may occur. - If no PV string connects to a DC input terminal of the inverter, do not remove the waterproof cap from the DC input terminal.
-Otherwise, the protection level of the inverter will decrease.
+- Before connecting the DC input power cables, ensure that the DC voltage is within the safe range (lower than 60 V DC) and that the DC switch on the inverter is OFF.
+Failing to do so may result in electric shocks. - When the inverter is running, it is not allowed to work on the DC input power cables, such as connecting or disconnecting a PV string or a PV module in a PV string.
+Failing to do so may cause electric shocks. - If no PV string connects to a DC input terminal of the inverter, do not remove the watertight cap from the DC input terminals.
+Otherwise, the IP rating of the inverter will be affected.